Church and Society awards three different grants available to United Methodist congregations and groups related to the UMC. Apply by September 4!

 Contact John Hill

-To learn about the most recent recipients of Church and Society’s three grants, click here.
+To learn about recent recipients of Church and Society’s three grants, click here.

 Become a Justice Advocate Today